Youth intervention program expands in Sonoma County

 “It’s a fun group and it helps me keep going,” said Soto, 15.

-YouThrive is a program of Side by Side, a San Anselmo-based nonprofit that serves vulnerable youth and their families in Sonoma and Marin counties.
+YouThrive is a program of Side by Side, a San Anselmo-based nonprofit organization that serves vulnerable youth and their families in Sonoma and Marin counties.
 The nonprofit expanded local programs this school year to include early intervention for sixth-graders and parent workshops in Healdsburg.

 YouThrive reaches about 180 students in Healdsburg and Petaluma middle and high schools, said Adrian Maldonado, the Santa Rosa-based program manager.